pharo-open-documentation/pharo-wiki/General/CJKCharacter.md

 # Using CJK (Chinese, Japanese, and Korean) characters

-Pharo's default font settings for code (Source Code Pro) and UI (Source Sans Pro) are unable to handle [CJK characters](https://en.wikipedia.org/wiki/CJK_characters).
+Pharo's default font settings for code (Source Code Pro) and UI (Source Sans Pro) are unable to handle [CJK characters](https://en.wikipedia.org/wiki/CJK_characters) this page explains how to display them properly in Pharo.

 ![](CJKCharacter_Screenshot_1.png)